Emetophobe/detect_version/README.md

         pathlib requires 3.4

 ## This script is currently in development.
 Bug reports or suggestions are welcome.
-Use at your own risk.